oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 #### Set up Kubernetes to access domain images

-In most operator samples, it is assumed that Kubernetes cluster has a single worker node, and any images that are needed by that node have either been created on that node or externally pulled to the node from a registry (using `docker pull`).
+In most operator samples, it is assumed that the Kubernetes cluster has a single worker node, and any images that are needed by that node have either been created on that node or externally pulled to the node from a registry (using `docker pull`).
 This is fine for most demonstration purposes,